History of the Traditional Mass

 God Works through the Saints

 Three of the most popular saints of the 20th century kept the Traditional Latin Mass alive.
 At first, the Vatican issued a limited number of "indults," allowing particular priests and places to offer the TLM.
-St. Padre Pio and St. Josemaria Escriva were among the very first to obtain these indults and continued to offer the TLM.
+St. Padre Pio and St. Josemaria Escriva were among the very first to obtain these indults.

 Intellectuals, scholars, artists, and authors from across Europe petitioned the Vatican to make the Traditional Mass more available in England.
-The Vatican granted their request in what is commonly known as the "Agatha Christie Indult," after the famous mystery writer and signatory to the petition.
+The Vatican granted their request in what is sometimes called the "Agatha Christie Indult," after the famous mystery writer and signatory to the petition.

 In 1984, Pope St. John Paul II issued "Quattuor Abhinc Annos," asking bishops throughout the world to generously permit celebrations of the Traditional Latin Mass to groups requesting it.
 He followed it in 1988 with "Ecclesia Dei Adflicta," which called on bishops to be even more generous in offering the TLM.
 This legislation sought to heal the wounds caused by the liturgical changes but unfortunately weren't respected in every diocese.